norserambler/Face_Recognition_and_Identification/README.md

 # Face_Recognition_and_Identification
-This project I have made a system that would recognise my face and identify it as Sreevishnu
+In this project I have made a system that would recognise my face and identify it as Sreevishnu